niek-sidn/hsm_workshop/README.md

 ------------------
 ## What is an HSM?
--   HSM stands for \"hardware security module\", and it is an appliance (maybe application) specialized in doing cryptographic operations.
+-   HSM stands for "hardware security module", and it is an appliance (maybe application) specialized in doing cryptographic operations.
--   It is a \"root of trust\" that also stores the keys you wish to protect.
+-   It is a "root of trust" that also stores the keys you wish to protect.
 But beware!
 By default keys generated on an HSM cannot leave the HSM.
 -   Mostly used for: digital signing-validation and